LHYWOOD/Terminal-Demo/README.md

-# How do the demo:
+# How to run the demo:
 To run it on Xampp, please put these files to "C:\xampp\htdocs" <br>

 # Get terminal's IP: